0xHiteshPatel/appsvcs_integration_iapp/OPTIONS.md

 <tr>
   <td>feature.easyL4Firewall</td>
   <td>$feature__easyL4Firewall</td>
   <td>Configure a AFM L4 Firewall policy.
 The 'base' option creates a policy that allows traffic to the Virtual Server with optional Blacklist and Source addresses specified in the following fields.
-The base+ip_blacklist options also configure an IP Intelligence Blacklist policy in either blocking or logging mode</td>
+The base+ip_blacklist options also configure an IP Intelligence Blacklist policy in either blocking or logging mode.
+The auto mode is equivalent to the base+ip_blacklist_block option with the exception that if a user-specfic IPI policy is specified it will be preserved</td>
   <td>[1, 2, 3, 4]</td>
   <td>choice</td>
   <td>auto,